 B R O N Z E A G E A E G E A N A R C H A E O L O G I S T

 I am a Russian-American Archaeologist in the field of the Bronze Age Aegean.
-The best way to describe myself in one sentence: I have an eye of an artist, a heart of a poet and a mind of a scientist.
+The best way to describe myself in one sentence: I have the eye of an artist, the heart of a poet, and the mind of a scientist.

 I received my BA Summa Cum Laude with a double major in Classical Archaeology and Art History from Hunter College, City University of New York, under the mentorship of Prof. Robert B. Koehl.
-Presently I am a PhD student and a Teaching Assistant at the University of Texas at Austin where I'm studying with Prof. Thomas G. Palaima in the Program in Aegean Scripts and Prehistory (PASP).
+I continued my studies at the University of Texas at Austin with Prof. Thomas G. Palaima in the Program in Aegean Scripts and Prehistory (PASP).
+Upon his retirement, in 2023, I transferred to the National and Kapodistrian University of Athens, where I am currently studying in the graduate program in Greek and Eastern Mediterranean Archaeology.
 I specialize in Minoan iconography and Aegean-Near Eastern interconnections.

 Academic Honors and Distinctions: